Five Directions of the World: History

 Gusein Magomaev was an artist who graduated from Dzhemal Dagestan Art School and moved to Moscow for his career.
-When he was young, he saw a book about Chinese martial arts which led him to be involved in Martial arts.
-During his career as an artist, he was heavily involved in the art of Karate.
-In early 1982, there were crackdowns on martial arts for political reasons so Magomaev and his wife, Olga relocated back to Dagestan in 1984.
+When he was young, he saw a book about Chinese martial arts which led him to be involved in martial arts.
+During his career as a martial artist, he was heavily involved in the art of Karate.
+In early 1982, there were crackdowns on martial arts for political reasons so Magomaev and his wife, Olga relocated to Dagestan in 1984.

 The basis for Five Directions of the World came in 1984 from Magomaev and his wife.
 It was originally an arts studio based on ideas around Chinese Wushu.
-During the 1990s, the USSR was falling apart and social unrest followed which was having a significant effect on the youth in Dagestan.
+During the 1990s, the USSR was falling apart and social unrest followed, which was having a significant effect on the youth in Dagestan.
 Magomaev and his wife saw the need for action and decided to act upon it to change the situation by building a school to teach not only martial skills but also academics and arts to the Dagestani youth.
 In 1996, Five Directions of the World became formally established as a school.
 The name refers to a cosmic fifth direction which can only be accessed by the joining of the four cardinal directions (north, south, east, and west).

 Al Jazeera produced a documentary on Witness about the school.
-The documentary was called "Dagestan’s Peaceful Warriors" and was aired in 2015.
+The documentary, called "Dagestan’s Peaceful Warriors", was aired in 2015.

 Structure

 There are around three to four hundred students who attend the school.
-They attend regular classes in subjects such as Mathematics, Russian and English languages, history, arts etc. Students combine their academic work with martial arts training in Sanda and Taekwondo multiple times a week.
+They attend regular classes in subjects such as Mathematics, Russian and English languages, history, arts, etc. Students combine their academic work with martial arts training in Sanda and Taekwondo multiple times a week.
 This is possible because the students live at the school full time until they are allowed to go back home for their school break.
 Due to this, the curriculum is considered very rigorous.

 Admission to the school starts from grade 5 after passing entry examinations both academic and medical, with only boys qualifying for the live-in option.
-Local girls can attend the school's academic and Taekwondo programs and after lessons they go back to their homes.
+Local girls can attend the school's academic and Taekwondo programs and after lessons back to their homes every day.
 There is also an option for boys to attend the Sanda program only.
 Applicants not only come from Dagestan but also from other Russian areas.